-We have been brainwashed about relationships: they are hard work – real love is romantic love – relationships don’t really work anyway, etc. and the statistics seem to support these conclusions.
-In Canada, something like 40% of marriages end in divorce and of the other 60%, many are in hot relationships where there is a lot of fighting or in cold relationships where the passion is gone.
+We have been brainwashed about relationships.
+They are hard work.
+Real love is romantic love and relationships don’t really work anyway, etc. In fact, statistics seem to support these conclusions.
+In Canada, something like 40% of marriages end in divorce.
+Many of the remaining 60% are in hot relationships (a lot of fighting) or in cold relationships (passion is gone.
 But could it be that the statistics don’t prove relationships are hard work, as much as they prove that what we are doing isn’t working!

 I would be the first to admit that to do anything well we need to put in effort.
 Think of a job, school, athletics, raising children – we need to put in effort if we want to be good at any of those activities.
 The right tools just make the job a lot easier.
 Whether you are a plumber, carpenter, chef, teacher or a machine operator – good tools make the job less difficult.